 Sure, we miss our characters, their assets, and those old familiar settings.
 But every hour we spend in our normal MMO is an hour we could have spent experiencing something completely new.
 Something different.
 Something that challenged us as people and as gamers.
 Not all new experiences are good -- some are awful

 When a game dies, the publisher helps us start new adventures by shoving us out the door.
 Ending stories

 , narrative-focused titles set up a problem, give us the tools to fix it, and send us on our way to be the hero/bad guy/space marine.
 We tick off the necessary accomplishments, locate the right resources, and utilize those resources to end the conflict and leave the world in whatever state it was that we were hoping to create.
 It's nice, neat package.

 : When's the last time your characters just..sat down?

 .
 It's just the black nothingness of the void, a void in which you are free to invent the conclusion to the story you began when you first started your character on his or her mythical journey.

 The death of an MMO gives us a chance to set our characters free.
 Into the sunset

 , permanently.
 But saying goodbye gives us a chance to meet new people, build new things and take on new adventures.
 Even with our characters gone and their worlds unplugged, our memories and our legends live on.
 It's not the title on the box that makes the experience worth having.

 So when the time comes for your game to go dark, do not mourn.
 Don't create a thousand-page forum thread explaining why the publisher/developer is evil.
 Just say your goodbyes and prepare yourself for the next great adventure.

+MMOs die.
+Stories end.
+But we players live forever.
 Everyone has opinions, and The Soapbox is how we indulge ours.
 Join the Massively writers every Tuesday as we take turns atop our very own soapbox to deliver unfettered editorials a bit outside our normal purviews and not necessarily shared by Massively as a whole.
 Think we're spot on -- or out of our minds?
 Let us know in the comments!